aniakonie/My_Sound_Archive/README.md

 ## In what way does it solve this problem

-Virtual Music Library app retrieves liked songs and all tracks from a user's playlists through the Spotify API.
+My Sound Archive app retrieves liked songs and all tracks from a user's playlists through the Spotify API.
 It then consolidates them and organizes the collection into corresponding artists and genres folders.
 Users can play songs on Spotify by using the links provided within the app.

 ![Screen](https://github.com/aniakonie/virtual_music_library_flask/assets/112773165/4d2f88aa-f312-4a63-8742-3e4849d8063d)